adriangoransson/adriangoransson.github.io/src/routes/blog/using-netlify-edge-functions-for-domain-redirects/+page.md

 Netlify has very generous (free) pricing for their "edge functions".
 Edge functions are basically small, serverless [Deno][deno] scripts that you can run on your Netlify site, served on the Netlify CDN.
-There are similar options by other providers, such as Vercel, but I'm using Netlify because it's what I know.
+This is not an ad, and there are similar options by other providers --- such as Vercel and Cloudflare --- I'm just using Netlify because it's what I know.
 I also think that they do a great job of making deploys from git repos easy, with hardly no configuration necessary.

 Anyway, the edge function is really just this tiny snippet of code: